gbemi-akins/Learning_git/README.md

 # Learning_git

-Th-is my attempt on learninghow git hub works
+This is my attempt to learn how git hub works

 yay